Voices from the Black Hole

 Now getting frustrated at the immovable argument, I decided to get up and search for a more reliable source.
 The internet with its limitless bottomless pit of answers could shed some light on this debate.
 That movie about the race car guy was still on my mind.
 Surely a quick Google of Shelby would arm me with better arguments about the difference in winning and just trying to win.
 Pages popped up with more sentences from his quotes such as, “Every morning I wake up with new ideas.
 I'm not going to take this defeatist attitude and listen to all this crap any more from all these people who have nothing except doomsday to predict.
 Yesterday's history.
 Tomorrow's a mystery.
 So live for today.”

-The quote actually rang true to back up my opponent’s position.
+The quote actually rang true to back up my opponent’s position spoken from the black hole.
 The web failed to take my side and made the point to forget all the crap in the rearview mirror.
 Who can argue with a winner like Carroll Shelby?
 He certainly knew a great deal about winning.
 But, he had his black holes of loss to deal with.
 He lived all his life with a heart condition and was married seven times.
 Again, he did what he had to do or go crazy.

 Returning to my warm soft sheets, the black hole seemed to have lost some of its gravitational power.
 The sentences kept coming, “To try is to win, not to try guarantees failure.”